edisanti/dsd/README.md

   * The more detailed the better – you all know how much I love a good finite state machine and Boolean logic, so those could be some good ideas if appropriate for your system.
 If not, some kind of high level block diagram showing how different parts of your program connect together and/or showing how what you have created might fit into a more complete system could be appropriate instead.

 * With this project, we really wanted to improve upon the gameplay of lab 6 and enhance user experience, as well as make a few modifications to make the game more interesting.
 When first playing the game, three LEDs will flash on.
 Those will be your lives, your current level, and your score displayed from left to right.
 At the start of the game, you'll begin with 5 lives and start on level 1 with a score of 0.
 The goal of the game is to hit the ball with your bat to keep the ball from "falling" or touching the bottom of the screen.
 You can start the game by initializing the ball using the center button and you only move your bat left or right using the buttons, btnl and btnr, on the Nexys board.
 If you hit the ball with the bat, your score increases by 1.
 If you hit the ball three times, you'll level up!
 This means your score counter will reset back to 0 and your level counter will increase by 1.
 You'll also notice the speed of your ball will increase slightly each time you increase in level.
 To indicate your level up, the colors of the bat and ball will change from cyan and red to green and purple, respectively.
 As you level up, the color schemes will toggle back and forth.
 If you let the ball touch the bottom of the screen, the ball will disappear or "fall" and your lives will decrease by 1.
 If that happens, no worries!
 The game isn't over until you lose all your lives, just reinitialize your ball by pressing the center button.
-  * Once you reach level 3, a second ,much slower, ball will be added to the game.
+  * Once you reach level 3, a second, much slower, ball will be added to the game.
 When this happens, you must keep all your balls from falling.
 If one of the balls hits the bottom of the screen, then both balls will disappear and you will have to initialize them again.
 Your lives will then decrease by 1.
 To accomodate for the additional ball, your bat width will double in size.
 This additional ball will also increase in speed as you level up.
   * If you lose all your lives, your bat will turn red, indicating game over.
 The game will reset, starting you back at the initial bat width, initial ball amount and initial ball speed.
 Your lives will be restored, but your level will go back down to one while your score will go down to zero.
 Pressing the center button will start the game again, turning the bat and ball to its default color scheme of cyan and red.
   * If the user wishes to quit the round in the middle of play, you can press BTNU and it will reset the game in a similiar manner to losing all your lives.
 * In terms of setting up the game, you'll need attachments like a VGA connector, VGA cable, HDMI cable, VGA-to-HDMI converter, and a micro-B USB